deohs/r_onramp/r_packages_sessions_scripts.md

 * Scripts are also called "programs".
 * A person who writes a script is a "programmer" - anyone can be a programmer!
 * Scripts store a list of commands to be run as a batch.
-* It is smart to store your commands in scripts.
-* It is smart to make a habit of running your code from scripts instead of the prompt.
 * You can use a script many times to automate your work and save time and effort.

+Best Practices

+* Store your commands in scripts.
+* Run your code from scripts instead of the prompt.
-* Scripting your analysis makes your work more reproducible, which is very important.
+* Script your analysis to make your work more reproducible, which is very important.
 * You can share your code as a script so others can verify your work.

 ## Running R Scripts